 A sponsor may choose, but is not required, to conduct a foreign clinical study under an IND.
 When a foreign clinical study is conducted under an IND, all FDA IND requirements must be met unless waived.
 When the foreign clinical study is not conducted under an IND, the sponsor must ensure that the study complies with certain regulatory requirements in order to use the study as support for an IND or application for marketing approval.
-Specifically, on April 28, 2008, the FDA amended its regulations governing the acceptance of foreign clinical studies not conducted under an investigational new drug application as support for an IND or a new drug application.
-The final rule provides that such studies must be conducted in accordance with good clinical practice, or GCP, including review and approval by an independent ethics committee, or IEC, and informed consent from subjects.
-The GCP requirements in the final rule encompass both ethical and data integrity standards for clinical studies.
+The FDA's regulations governing the acceptance of foreign clinical studies not conducted under an IND or an NDA require that such studies be conducted in accordance with good clinical practice, or GCP, including review and approval by an independent ethics committee, or IEC, and informed consent from subjects.
+The GCP requirements encompass both ethical and data integrity standards for clinical studies.
 The FDA's regulations are intended to help ensure the protection of human subjects enrolled in non-IND foreign clinical studies, as well as the quality and integrity of the resulting data.
 They further help ensure that non-IND foreign studies are conducted in a manner comparable to that required for IND studies.